* This is the Professional Version. *

 The most common cause of bleeding during late pregnancy is

 Bloody show heralds onset of labor, is scant and mixed with mucus, and results from tearing of small veins as the cervix dilates and effaces at the start of labor.

-More serious but less common causes (see Some Causes of Bleeding During Late Pregnancy) include
+More serious but less common causes (see Table: Some Causes of Bleeding During Late Pregnancy) include

 Abruptio placentae is premature separation of a normally implanted placenta from the uterine wall.
 The mechanism is unclear, but it is probably a late consequence of chronic uteroplacental vascular insufficiency.
 Some cases follow trauma (eg, assault, motor vehicle crash).
 Because some or most of the bleeding may be concealed between the placenta and uterine wall, the amount of external (ie, vaginal) bleeding does not necessarily reflect the extent of blood loss or placental separation.
 Abruptio placentae is the most common life-threatening cause of bleeding during late pregnancy, accounting for about 30% of cases.
 It may occur at any time but is most common during the 3rd trimester.

 Placenta previa is abnormal implantation of the placenta over or near the internal cervical os.
 It results from various risk factors.
 Bleeding may be spontaneous or triggered by digital examination or by onset of labor.
 Placenta previa accounts for about 20% of bleeding during late pregnancy and is most common during the 3rd trimester.